 Interest rate risk arises primarily from investments in fixed interest securities.
-In addition, to the extent that claims inflation is correlated to interest rates, liabilities to policyholders are subject to interest rate risk.
+In addition, to the extent that claims inflation is correlated with interest rates, liabilities to policyholders are subject to interest rate risk.

 The Group holds fixed interest securities in its investment portfolio managed by BlackRock whose performance is closely monitored.
 There is some restriction imposed on the duration of the portfolio.
-At 31 March 2010 the value of investments sensitive to interest rate risk was small since most of the portfolio was invested in short term assets.
-An increase or decrease of 100 basis points in interest yields would have an impact of less than £1 million on the value of the portfolio.
+At 31 March 2011 the value of investments sensitive to interest rate risk remained modest as a significant portion of the portfolio was invested in short term assets.
+An increase or decrease of 100 basis points in interest yields would have an impact of approximately £1 million on the value of the portfolio.
+This risk is further reduced by the use of derivative contracts.